Deutsche Bank, U.S. shareholders settle lawsuit over mortgages

-NEW YORK Deutsche Bank AG (DBKGn.DE) has settled a U.S. lawsuit in which shareholders accused it of misrepresenting its ability to handle risks associated with mortgage debt prior to the 2008 financial crisis.
+NEW YORK Jan 2 Deutsche Bank AG has settled a U.S. lawsuit in which shareholders accused it of misrepresenting its ability to handle risks associated with mortgage debt prior to the 2008 financial crisis.

 The settlement in principle was disclosed in a filing on Thursday by Deutsche Bank's lawyers in the U.S. District Court in Manhattan.
 Terms were not disclosed, and final paperwork is expected within 30 days, the filing said.